qvad/taqo/README.md

 # default random seed, used in all tests
 random-seed = 2022
 # allowed diff between queries (all tests included)
-skip_percentage-delta = 0.25
+skip-percentage-delta = 0.15

-# TAQO related options
+# query execution related options
+ddl-query-timeout = 3600 # skip DDL if they evaluated in more than 1200 seconds test-query-timeout = 1200 # skip queries if they evaluated in more than 1200 seconds

+# optimization generation
 skip-timeout-delta = 1 # skip queries if they exceed (min+1) seconds
 all-pairs-threshold = 3 # maximum number of tables after which all_pairs will be used, -1 to use all combinations always look-near-best-plan = true # evaluate only queries that are near current best optimization